AnonDev-org/discord-tickets_transcripts/README.md

 If you would like to support me:<br>

 <a  href='https://ko-fi.com/J3J72WPRC'  target='__blank'><img  height='36'  style='border:0px;height:36px;'  src='https://cdn.ko-fi.com/cdn/kofi2.png?v=2'  border='0'  alt='Buy Me a Coffee at ko-fi.com'  /></a>

+Are you looking for hosting (you get 5 USD monthly for free) for your Discord Tickets bot?
+You can use Railway, check out my guide [here](https://github.com/AnonDev-org/discord_tickets-bot-railway).